kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_shelter_and_clothing.md

 **Tents**

 If you have a tent, set it up according to the manufacturer's instructions.
 Ensure the tent is staked securely and the rainfly is in place.
 Most tents can be set up by inserting poles into sleeves or clips and securing the tent to the ground with stakes.

+**Hammocks**

+If you have a hammock, set it up between two trees or supports.
+Ensure the hammock is secure and the rainfly is in place.
+Be sure the trees or supports are strong enough to hold your weight.

 ### Insulation